 I like creating Google Forms to collect this information.
 You could include the URL on the invite.
 Make a calendar to share all of the guesses to reveal during the shower (here’s where screen sharing can work well).

-Then when baby is born, mail out a little prize (or email a gift certificate) to the person who had the closest guess.
+Then when the baby is born, mail out a little prize (or email a gift certificate) to the person who had the closest guess.

 In these times of social distancing and unprecedented circumstances we find ourselves in, it’s really important that we stay connected.